 Valuation - As all of the Company's investments in PHC Certificates are classified as available-for-sale securities, they are carried on the balance sheet at their estimated fair values.
+As of December 31, 2014, the weighted average base rate of the PHC Trust Certificates was approximately 5.0% per annum.
 Due to the limited market for the PHC Certificates, these estimates of fair value do not necessarily represent what the Company would actually receive in a sale of the certificates.
-The estimates of the fair values of these PHC certificates is based on a yield to maturity analysis which begins with the current market yield rate for a "AAA" rated tax-free municipal bond for a term consistent with the weighted-average life of each of the Public Housing Capital Fund trusts adjusted largely for unobservable inputs the General Partner believes would be used by market participants which includes adjustments for the fact that the PHC Certificates investment grade rating is below "AAA".
+The estimates of the fair values of these PHC certificates is based on a vield to maturity analysis which begins with the current market vield rate for a "AAA" rated tax-free municipal bond for a term consistent with the weighted-average life of each of the Public Housing Capital Fund trusts adjusted largely for unobservable inputs the General Partner believes would be used by market participants which includes adjustments for the fact that the PHC Certificates investment grade rating is below "AAA".
 Management's valuation encompasses judgment in its application and pricing as determined by pricing services, when available, is compared to Management's estimates.
-The PHC Certificates are "AA" and "BBB" rated and the range of effective yields was 4.2% to 5.4% per annum at December 31, 2013.
+The PHC Certificates are "AA", "A", and "BBB" rated and the range of effective yields was 4.2% to 5.4% per annum at December 31, 2014.
 Additionally, the Company calculated the sensitivity of the key assumption used in calculating the fair values of these PHC Certificates which is the yield for a new issuance of a similarly structure security.
-Assuming a 10% adverse change in that key assumption, the effective yields on the individual PHC Certificates would increase to a range of 5.8% to 7.2% per annum and would result in additional unrealized losses on the PHC Certificates of approximately \$2.9 million.
+Assuming a 10% adverse change in that key assumption, the effective yields on the individual PHC Certificates would increase to a range of 4.7% to 6.0% per annum and would result in additional unrealized losses on the PHC Certificates of approximately \$2.3 million.
 This sensitivity analysis is hypothetical and is as of a specific point in time.
 The results of the sensitivity analysis may not be indicative of actual changes in fair value and should be used with caution.
 If available, the general partner may also consider other information from external sources, such as pricing services.
-The PHC Certificates have been in an unrealized loss position for more than 12 months and management has concluded that there is no other-than-temporary impairment to record as the Company has the intent and ability to hold on to PHC Certificates until either the estimated fair value rebounds or until maturity.
-In addition, the most recent update on the annual appropriations from HUD disclosed no significant changes in the program which means the underlying performance of the PHC Certificates will be in line with expectations until the next annual update.
-In addition, there have been no downgrades in the investment grade rating of any of the three PHC Certificates noted since the investment was originally acquired in July 2012.
+The most recent update on the annual appropriations from HUD disclosed no significant changes in the program which means the underlying performance of the PHC Certificates will be in line with expectations until the next annual update.
+Further, there have been no downgrades in the investment grade rating of any of the three PHC Certificates noted since the investment was originally acquired in July 2012.